susmitjha/TeLEX/README.md

 >root                  *  /home/jha/anaconda2

-3) If the "telex" environment is present in your environment, you can activate it by:
+3) Once the "telex" environment is present in your environment, you can activate it by:
 > source activate telex

 4) Add TeLEX home to your PYTHONPATH environment variable; illustrative example: